tutyamxx/memerizer/README.md

 * Currently supported data type response formats are: `Buffer` and `Base64`
 * Originally, my discord bot used to have these commands, but I thought to transform them into an API, this way other people can easily generate memes with it.
 * Thanks to my friend [CoachAprax](https://www.youtube.com/user/freeAEgraphics) for this dank banner
+* To see the results in `base64` format, go to [My base64 Decoder](https://tutyamxx.github.io/base64decoderpage/) page and try it out!

 # How to use